Combinatron/Emulator/README.md

 # Emulator
-A software implementation of the abstract machine defined at [Combinatron/Specification](https://github.com/Combinatron/Specification).
+A software implementation of the BCKW reducer machine defined at [Combinatron/Specification](https://github.com/Combinatron/Specification).

 This is currently only a working prototype and may have bugs.
 It should be good